-Eligibility for the Subsidized Child Care program is determined by guidelines set by the California Department of Education, Child Development Division and the Local Child Care Planning Council.
+Eligibility for the Subsidized Child Care program is determined by guidelines set by the California Department of Social Services (CDSS), Santa Clara County Pilot Program, and The Title 5 Providers/Local Child Care Planning Council.
 Parents must meet income requirements and have a need for child care while they work, look for employment, attend training or participate in CalWORKs activities.
 Parents who are incapacitated, who have children at risk of abuse or neglect, or have children with special needs may also be eligible.
-Parents have the freedom to choose any public or private licensed, registered or exempt child care program in the county.
+Choices for Children is a parental choice child care subsidy program.
+Parents have the choice to choose any public or private licensed registered or exempt child care providers in the county.

 Maximum gross monthly family income eligible chart:

 Choices for Children offers the following child care subsidy programs:

 California Alternative Payment Program (CAPP):